 Of course, Mr. Darwin tells us we have a deep evolutionary connection to the sea, from whence we all first slithered many millennia ago.
 (For anyone offended by this statement, stop reading immediately for both our well-being.
 I’m more than happy to debate this particular issue offline.)
 So maybe at our very innermost DNA level, we feel that elemental pull of water.

-Having grown up on the prairie, my earliest relationship with water came in the form of rain.
+Having grown up on the prairie in Skeeterville, my earliest relationship with water came in the form of rain.
 I’ve always loved rainstorms.
 Also thunderstorms, the bigger the better.
 We had a huge front porch on our house in Illinois and it provided the perfect viewing stand for big, roiling, booming summer thunderstorms.
 And that sweet, fresh smell of ozone in the air after those awesome lightning shows was magic.
 And yes, as any Midwesterner will adamantly agree, you can smell storms coming.
 The trick was to dash around the corner to the neighborhood liquor store and get a cold Pepsi and a Hostess Fruit Pie, then get back to the front porch before the storm front hit.
 Such were the challenges that plagued my youth.

 Not everyone in the family was so enamored of thunderstorms.
 My oldest brother was—maybe still is—terrified of thunderstorms.
 The reasons for this are lost in the mists of time, but my grandmother was also hugely frightened of thunderstorms, so maybe it was genetic.
 This is surprising in retrospect, since I’m absolutely certain it was the only thing in heaven or on earth my grandmother feared.
 She would grab her flashlight with the big square battery and head down to her basement at the first whiff of a storm.
-She even had a telephone installed down there—when it was considered a wild extravagance to have a phone anywhere but the kitchen—so she could call my brother to commiserate about the current storm and speculate on the impending end of the world and whatnot.
+She even had a telephone installed down there—when it was considered a wild extravagance in Skeeterville to have a phone anywhere but the kitchen—so she could call my brother to commiserate about the current storm and speculate on the impending end of the world and whatnot.
 My mother imposed a ban on incoming calls to our house from Gramma during storms, lest my brother be permanently scarred.
 Which I’m pretty sure he was anyway.
 But probably not by storms.
 (This didn’t dissuade her, mind you, and my father finally told the bald-faced lie to his mother that lightning seeks out active phone lines and will electrocute anyone using said phone.
 That finally shut her up.)

 Whatever the reason, I can sit by water in almost any form for hours.
 Beaches are great—I can while away an entire day under a beach umbrella in a canvas chair, alternately reading and napping, without the slightest twinge of boredom.
 Love it.
 It’s my essential vacation thing.
 Sitting by our lake doesn’t make me immediately sleepy, like the seashore, so I can stay out there from morning to twilight.
 Until the mosquitoes threaten to carry me off.
 I can actually feel my heart rate and breathing slow—proof of the Zen properties of water.